 What is occult blood?

 Sometimes minute bleeding in the stomach or intestines mixes with the stool, which cannot be seen with the naked eye.
-However, the blood can be detected with special tests.
-This blood is called invisible or occult blood.
+However, the blood (also called invisible or occult blood) can be detected with special test procedures, for example the haemoccult test.
 These tests are conducted in cases that include suspected colon cancer.

 What does light-coloured blood on the toilet paper indicate?

 This is probably due to haemorrhoids, which are harmless but can be very painful.
 These occur when the mucosa that pads the anal canal ruptures and bleeds.
 Fine tears, or fissures, in the intestinal mucosa can also lead to bleeding.
 The most common cause of haemorrhoids and fissures is heavy straining when passing stools as a result of constipation.
 A change to the diet is often all that's needed to solve the problem.